JKorf/BingX.Net/Examples/README.md

 # Examples

-### TODO.Examples.Api
+### BingX.Examples.Api
-A minimal API showing how to integrate TODO.Net in a web API project
+A minimal API showing how to integrate BingX.Net in a web API project

-### TODO.Examples.Console
+### BingX.Examples.Console
 A simple console client demonstrating basic usage